-Hiring an impact window specialist in the sunshine state?
+Hiring an impact window specialist in Florida?

 Hiring a contractor for any work on your home can be tricky in the sunshine state of Florida.
 There are strict building codes and licensing rules that come along with every project, small or large.
 Installing Impact windows and doors into your home is a large project and choosing the right company can be daunting, and frustrating.
 So many companies offer similar deals, prices vary wildly so who do you choose?